-This the pre-match competitor information for the 2021 SAC.
-It comprises two parts, (I) administrative “pre-work” to do before arriving and bring to check-in (primarily due to covid), and (II) additional match-related information competitors (similar to prior years).
+This the pre-match competitor information for the 2022 SAC.
+It comprises two parts, (I) administrative “pre-work” to do before arriving and bring to check-in, and (II) additional match-related information competitors (similar to prior years).

 There are some mandatory “To Do” items for ALL COMPETITORS.
 Go to this link and follow those instructions